Check version of build and language code from ISO

 Cause

-While ISO name can have version of OS, but many times language code or architecture can be different than what's installed in your environment and because of that install/upgrade will fail.
+While ISO name can include the OS version, many times the language code or architecture can be different than what's installed in your environment and because of that the install/upgrade will fail.

 Resolution

-Complete step by step below to figure out the build number, architecture, and language code of OS on your endpoint and ISO you are using for the upgrade.
+Complete the step-by-step instructions below to figure out the build number, architecture, and language code of OS on your endpoint and the ISO you are using for the upgrade.

 HOW TO FIND DETAILS OF OS ON ENDPOINT